 Salt reduction is one area of focus.
-As most of a consumer's sodium intake comes from processed foods, this is where the biggest potential for reduction lies - and where an ingredient producer such as Chr.
-Hansen can make a difference.
-To tackle the salt in cheese, for example, Chr.
-Hansen has developed a solution called SaltLite that can cut sodium by up to 50% while maintaining the good taste and high quality.
+As most of a consumer's sodium intake comes from processed foods, this is where the biggest potential for reduction lies - and where an ingredient producer such as Novonesis can make a difference.
+To tackle the salt in cheese, for example, Novonesis has developed a solution called SaltLite that can cut sodium by up to 50% while maintaining the good taste and high quality.
 Reduction or enrichment Products or solutions for taking out sugar, salt or fat or enriching with protein, fibre and other nutrients are growing in popularity among consumers.
 E.g. has the Danish company Skee Is achieved success with a protein-rich ice cream that helps people get the essential nourishment needed to fully recover after illness.
-Another example is the yoghurt Arla Organic Only from Arla Foods that is the first ever yoghurt only featuring two ingredients - 75% yoghurt and 25% fruit on the ingredient list - and no added sugar.
+Another example is the spice blend Salt of Hearts from Mill and Mortar that is an organic natural flavour enhancer seeking to substitute table salt with an alternative, containing only 15% plain salt.
 The Danish food industry is already well-positioned to respond to this global trend.
 New solutions are always under development to meet emerging consumer demands.